-Approved by the Infrastructure and Research Policy Committee on April 15, 2021
+Approved by the Infrastructure and Research Policy Committee on March 26, 2024

-Adopted by the Board of Direction on July 16, 2021
+Adopted by the Board of Direction on July 18, 2024

 Policy

 The American Society of Civil Engineers (ASCE) endorses the principle of providing public access and enhancing dissemination of federally funded research in ways that advance public health and safety and strengthen the global quality of life.
-ASCE believes that the scientific and engineering communities must adapt to changing scholarly norms and must develop new dissemination models that address open-access.
+ASCE believes that the scientific and engineering communities must adapt to changing scholarly norms and must develop new dissemination models that address open access.

 At the same time, ASCE deems it essential to preserve the scholarly value of the peer-reviewed version of record, which is fixed at its time of presentation without any possibility of historical rewriting - that the original work cannot be altered by the author or anyone else.
-ASCE also believes that learned societies, acting in accordance with their educational mission, should be able to recover their costs of investing in managing the peer review process, editing, publishing, disseminating, and maintaining an ever-growing archive in perpetuity.
+ASCE also believes that learned professional societies, acting in accordance with their educational mission, should be able to recover their costs of investing in managing the peer review process, editing, publishing, disseminating, and maintaining an ever-growing archive in perpetuity.

-ASCE is concerned that the process to mandate open access to publicly funded research could undermine the abilities of scientific societies to meet their obligations to the United States scientific community, to the American public, and to scientists worldwide.
+ASCE is concerned that the process to mandate open access to publicly funded research could undermine the abilities of scientific societies to meet their obligations to the United States scientific community, to the American public, and to scientists and engineers worldwide.

 ASCE believes that open access laws must: